SamuelSwartzberg/flashcardifying_text_temp/inf.md

 /dev/full is  always full
-/dev/zero returns as many 0x00 as you like. anything written to /dev/null discards the data, whence its nicknames bit-bucket/black hole /dev/video<n> represents attached cameras.
+/dev/zero returns as many 0x00 as you like. anything written to /dev/null discards the data, whence its nicknames bit-bucket/black hole /dev/video‹n› represents attached cameras.

 ####### block device files

 The beginning of the device file name specifies the kernel's used driver subsystem to operate the block device.
-Originally, the /dev/sd<char> was only used for block devices using SCSI.
+Originally, the /dev/sd‹char› was only used for block devices using SCSI.
-Because ATA/SATA/PATA devices suppoort a subset of the commands of SCSI, linux decided to also handle them by the kernel's SCSI driver subsystem, therefore their device files also use the  /dev/sd<char> naming scheme.
+Because ATA/SATA/PATA devices suppoort a subset of the commands of SCSI, linux decided to also handle them by the kernel's SCSI driver subsystem, therefore their device files also use the  /dev/sd‹char› naming scheme.
-/dev/nvme<n>n<n> represents devices attached via NVMe for /dev/nvme<n>n<n>, the first <n> represents the index of the controller, the second <n> represents the device on the controller.
+/dev/nvme‹n›n‹n› represents devices attached via NVMe for /dev/nvme‹n›n‹n›, the first ‹n› represents the index of the controller, the second ‹n› represents the device on the controller.
-/dev/vd<char> represents devices attached to a virtio block device interface, which is an interface for virtual devices.
+/dev/vd‹char› represents devices attached to a virtio block device interface, which is an interface for virtual devices.
-/dev/mmcblk<n> represents devices handled by the kernels mmc driver, such as SD cards.
+/dev/mmcblk‹n› represents devices handled by the kernels mmc driver, such as SD cards.
-/dev/fd/<n> are device files representing the file descriptors of the current process, however /dev/fd<n> (notice the difference!) indicates the nth floppy disk connected.
+/dev/fd/‹n› are device files representing the file descriptors of the current process, however /dev/fd‹n› (notice the difference!) indicates the nth floppy disk connected.
-/dev/hd<n> are device files representing entire, raw hard disks (not commonly used today) /dev/input contains device files for
+/dev/hd‹n› are device files representing entire, raw hard disks (not commonly used today) /dev/input contains device files for

-<char> and <n> as indices are genrally assigned based on which was discovered first
-to represent a partition, add <index> to the relevant device file if the name ends in a character, and p<index> if it ends in a number. e.g. /dev/sda1 or /dev/loop0p2
+‹char› and ‹n› as indices are genrally assigned based on which was discovered first to represent a partition, add ‹index› to the relevant device file if the name ends in a character, and p‹index› if it ends in a number. e.g. /dev/sda1 or /dev/loop0p2

 A loop device is a normal file mounted as a block device, which you then can use as part of a filesystem.